|BSc (Hons) Optometry||BDS Dental Surgery|

 As part of our commitment to a fair and transparent admissions process, Plymouth University Peninsula Schools of Medicine and Dentistry uses the UK Clinical Aptitude Test (UKCAT) in order to make more informed choices from amongst the many highly qualified applicants who apply for a place on the BDS programme.
 UKCAT test results will be used, alongside the academic information contained on your UCAS form to select direct school leavers for interview.
 You will be required to meet a minimum overall target score which is set and reviewed annually by the Admissions Advisory Panel.

 Please note: If you are re-applying for a second year with achieved grades, you will need to register and complete a new UKCAT test as part of your application.

 The UK Clinical Aptitude Test (UKCAT) threshold score applied to determine candidate selection for interview can alter each year and is influenced by overall candidate performance in the UKCAT and the number and quality of applications received.
-Below are examples of the score thresholds applied during the 2013, 2014, and 2015 admissions cycles.
-Please note that all thresholds needed to be met.
+Below are examples of the score thresholds applied during the previous admissions cycles.

 If you have sat the UKCATSEN please be aware that you will need to provide standard evidence of your entitlement to this additional time by submitting;